-Students interested in enrolling in the nursing program shall take the Test of Essential Academic Skills (TEAS).
-The TEAS compares the critical reading ability against the mastery required for success in Nursing Programs.
+Students interested in enrolling in specific allied health programs shall take the Test of Essential Academic Skills (TEAS).
 The TEAS evaluates knowledge of basic mathematics necessary for academic courses and clinical practice, determines the speed of reading, and identifies those study skills and learning styles most effective to the student.